sleventhal/sleventhal.github.io/_pages/about.md

 Hi!
 I am Sarah Leventhal, a PhD candidate at the University of Colorado Boulder and a predoctoral fellow at the National Museum of Natural History.
 I am an invertebrate paleontologist interested in the evolution of colonial animals, particularly bryozoans!
 The robust fossil record of bryozoans makes them an excellent model system for the study of colony-level evolution.
 Furthermore, their calcified skeletons and clonal nature make them a great model system for the study of intracolonial variation on microevolutionary timescales.

+I also have a broad interest in the use of informal science education as a teaching tool for school-age students.
+Since I am based out of a university museum, I have had the opportunity to work with some amazing programs that aim to teach children to love science in a positive, relaxed environment!
+I think the disconnect between scientists and the broader public can be addressed by encouraging people to view science in a positive, empowering light.

 Below are some of the big topics I want to understand.

 ## Complex trait evolution